hubbleai/carbon-connect/README.md

    - `maxFileSize`: This is the maximum file size in bytes that is allowed to be uploaded.
 Defaults to 10 MB.
    - `allowMultipleFiles`: Whether or not to allow multiple files to be uploaded at once.
 Defaults to `false`.
    - `maxFilesCount`: This is the maximum no.of files that can be uploaded at once.
 Defaults to 10.
+   - `skipEmbeddingGeneration`: Whether or not to skip embeddings generation.
+Defaults to `false`.
    - `allowedFileTypes`: This is an array of objects.
 Each object represents a file type that is allowed to be uploaded.
 Each object can have the following properties:
      - `extension`: The file extension of the file type.
 This is a required property.
      - `chunkSize`: This is the no.of tokens per chunk.
 Defaults to 1500.
      - `overlapSize`: This is the size of the overlap in tokens.
 Defaults to 20.
+     - `skipEmbeddingGeneration`: Whether or not to skip embeddings generation.
+Defaults to `false`.

 2. `NOTION`: This integration lets you upload files from your notion account.
 You can pass the following configuration for this integration

    - `chunkSize`: This is the no.of tokens per chunk.
 Defaults to 1500.
    - `overlapSize`: This is the size of the overlap in tokens.
 Defaults to 20.
+   - `skipEmbeddingGeneration`: Whether or not to skip embeddings generation.
+Defaults to `false`.

 3. `WEB_SCRAPER`: This integration lets you scrape URLs.
 You can pass the following configuration for this integration:

    - `chunkSize`: This is the no.of tokens per chunk.
 Defaults to 1500.
    - `overlapSize`: This is the size of the overlap in tokens.
 Defaults to 20.
+   - `skipEmbeddingGeneration`: Whether or not to skip embeddings generation.
+Defaults to `false`.

 4. `GOOGLE_DRIVE`: This integration lets you upload files from your Google Docs.
 You can pass the following configuration for this integration:

    - `chunkSize`: This is the no.of tokens per chunk.
 Defaults to 1500.
    - `overlapSize`: This is the size of the overlap in tokens.
 Defaults to 20.
+   - `skipEmbeddingGeneration`: Whether or not to skip embeddings generation.
+Defaults to `false`.

+5. `INTERCOM`: This integration lets you select pages from your Intercom.
+You can pass the following configuration for this integration:

+   - `chunkSize`: This is the no.of tokens per chunk.
+Defaults to 1500.
+   - `overlapSize`: This is the size of the overlap in tokens.
+Defaults to 20.
+   - `skipEmbeddingGeneration`: Whether or not to skip embeddings generation.
+Defaults to `false`.

+6. `DROPBOX`: This integration lets you upload files from your Dropbox.
+You can pass the following configuration for this integration:
+   - `chunkSize`: This is the no.of tokens per chunk.
+Defaults to 1500.
+   - `overlapSize`: This is the size of the overlap in tokens.
+Defaults to 20.
+   - `skipEmbeddingGeneration`: Whether or not to skip embeddings generation.
+Defaults to `false`.

 ## Callback function props